 So, how can you make this situation better?!

 1. IF YOU DON’T WANT TO DITCH YOUR KEURIG

 Lots of people simply ditched their k-cup machines right away.
 If you can’t afford a new coffee maker or you simply love your Keurig too much, make sure to clean your machine on a regular basis.

-Clean the brew head, water tank, and exit needles every 1-2 weeks and descale your machine every 3,4 months.
+Clean the brew head and exit needles every month, water tank at least once every week, and descale your machine every 3,4 months.
 Here’s a detailed how-to.

 2. IF YOU WANT TO SWITCH TO A DIFFERENT BRAND